Frequently Asked Questions (FAQs)

 United Way and Harris County Department of Education’s CASE for Kids will be conducting external quality assessments.
 Due to the demand for external assessments, it may take up to 3 years to receive an external assessment.
 Before a program can receive an external assessment, the program must be part of the Out 2 Learn network.
-All interested programs should contact Ashley Tate to join the Out 2 Learn Quality network.
+All interested programs should contact the Quality Program Manager to join the Out 2 Learn Quality network.

 Is there a way to reclassify our program (into a different category, age group, etc.)?

 Program classifications are based on a yearly data collection process.
-To reclassify your program before the next annual data collection, the designated Out 2 Learn representative at your organization can contact Haya Khan.
+To reclassify your program before the next annual data collection, the designated Out 2 Learn representative at your organization can contact Out 2 Learn.

 Are there currently any funding opportunities available for out-of-school time Providers?